ronniem339/aotprojectmanager/creators-hub/scriptingv2.md

 New Directory: `creators-hub/js/components/ProjectView/tasks/ScriptingV2/`

 * `ScriptingV2_Workspace.js`: The main container with the two-column layout.
 It now also manages the current active step and indicates step completion.
-* `useBlueprint.js`: A crucial custom hook that manages the state of the blueprint object, including fetching and debounced auto-saving to Firestore.
-The auto-saving logic has been refined to prevent overwriting initial data.
+* `useBlueprint.js`: A crucial custom hook that manages the state of the blueprint object, including fetching and debounced auto-saving to Firestore. **UPDATED:** The auto-saving logic has been refined to prevent unnecessary Firestore writes by comparing the debounced blueprint content with the last successfully saved version.
+The `onSnapshot` listener also now only triggers a state update if incoming data is genuinely different, improving performance and data consistency.
 * `BlueprintStepper.js`: The navigation component for moving between steps.
 It now visually indicates completed steps with distinct styling and a checkmark.
 The connector lines between steps now use a text dash (`—`) for improved visual consistency.
 * `BlueprintDisplay.js`: Renders the list of "Shot Cards" in the right-hand panel.
 * `ShotCard.js`: Displays the details of a single shot. **UPDATED:** The `voiceover_script` section now accurately reflects all spoken content (on-camera or voiceover) for the shot, removing the "Voiceover will be generated in a later step" advisory when content is present.
-* `Step1_InitialBlueprint.js`: UI for the "brain dump" and initial generation.
+* `Step1_InitialBlueprint.js`: UI for the "brain dump" and initial generation. **UPDATED:** This component now uses the centralized `handlers.triggerAiTask` from `useAppState.js` to manage the AI call and provide consistent error reporting and task status updates.
-* `Step2_ResearchCuration.js`: UI for the AI-powered research step.
+* `Step2_ResearchCuration.js`: UI for the AI-powered research step. **UPDATED:** This component now uses the centralized `handlers.triggerAiTask` from `useAppState.js` to manage AI research calls and provide consistent error reporting and task status updates.
 * `Step3_OnCameraScripting.js`: **(UPDATED)** This component replaces `Step3_MyExperience.js` and is now central to on-camera dialogue management.
-It handles importing full transcripts, resolving ambiguous dialogue, reviewing blueprint refinement suggestions (including intelligent insertion of new shots), and providing a shot-by-shot editor.
+It handles importing full transcripts, resolving ambiguous dialogue, reviewing blueprint refinement suggestions (including intelligent insertion of new shots), and providing a shot-by-shot editor. **UPDATED:** This component now uses the centralized `handlers.triggerAiTask` from `useAppState.js` for both transcript mapping (`mapTranscriptToBlueprintAI`) and blueprint refinement (`refineBlueprintFromTranscriptAI`), ensuring consistent task management and error reporting.
+The `location_tag` for each shot is now prominently displayed in the shot card, and `ai_reason` associated with blueprint modification suggestions is cleared from the shot data once applied or ambiguities resolved.
 * `Step5_FinalAssembly.js`: **(UPDATED)** UI for the final script generation and task completion.
 It now orchestrates the generation and display of the `recording_voiceover_script_text`.
 The full video script is no longer displayed.
-Users can also re-generate the script multiple times via an updated button.
+Users can also re-generate the script multiple times via an updated button. **UPDATED:** This component now uses the centralized `handlers.triggerAiTask` from `useAppState.js` for the final script generation (`generateScriptFromBlueprintAI`), providing consistent error reporting and task status updates.

 **Files Deleted:**
 * `Step3_MyExperience.js` (replaced by `Step3_OnCameraScripting.js`)